How Long Should It Take To Fall Asleep? Exploring Insomnia

 Regular sleep/wake times

-Consistency when it comes to your sleep schedule can be key to managing insomnia.
+A consistent sleep schedule can be key to managing insomnia.
 Research shows that going to sleep and waking up at similar times each day is linked to beneficial health outcomes.
-Consider creating a nighttime routine that you begin each evening at a specific time in order to prepare for bed.
-This can help you wind down and signal to your body that it’s time for sleep.
+Consider creating a bedtime routine that you begin each evening at a specific time in the evening.
+An appropriate nighttime routine may improve your sleep hygiene and help you achieve better sleep.

 Restful sleep environment

 Creating a space that is conducive to sleep can be a crucial component of a treatment plan for insomnia.
 A relaxing sleep environment that is quiet, dark, and a comfortable temperature can help you get to sleep more quickly.
-Try to limit the amount of light and noise you’re exposed to at night and consider whether there are changes you can make to your bedding that may make it more comfortable for you.
+Try to limit the amount of light and noise you’re exposed to at night, especially from electronic devices, as the blue light they emit may affect your ability to fall asleep quickly.
+You can also consider whether there are changes you can make to your bedding that may make it more comfortable for you.

 Warm showers or baths